f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

 An Awesome collection of resources for Targeted Individuals.
-Modern Zersetzung program - global rude violations of human rights at planetary scale using high-tech weapons.
+In a nutshell it's a new version of [Zersetzung](https://en.wikipedia.org/wiki/Zersetzung) program - global rude violations of human rights at planetary scale using high-tech weapons.

 You will find here all about RNM (Remote Neural Monitoring),Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults, Gaslighting.